ZephArvanitis/zola-site/content/posts/2022-08-20-pumps-and-suction.md

 direction and the parcel will get sucked up.
-When that parcel at the bottom of the suction hose has the same amount of force from both atmosphere and water stack, it’s at equilibrium and the column has reached the maximum heigh it can possibly be suctioned.
+When that parcel at the bottom of the suction hose has the same amount of force from both atmosphere and water stack, it’s at equilibrium and the column has reached the maximum height it can possibly be suctioned.

 So that tells us that we can solve for max suction height using this equation: